CERTCC/Vultron/docs/process_models/em/working_with_others.md

 !!! note ""

     Other parties MAY be included as Participants when necessary and appropriate.

+Examples of other Participants we have observed in past cases include

+- Deployers
+- Subject matter experts
-Examples we have observed in past cases include Deployers, subject matter experts, and government agencies with relevant regulatory oversight or critical infrastructure protection responsibilities.
+- Government agencies with relevant regulatory oversight or critical infrastructure protection responsibilities.

 ## Adding Participants to an Existing Embargo